Vnukovo Airlines Flight 2801: Accident

 At 07:55 UTC (09:55 local Central European Summer Time, CEST), the crew requested clearance to start their descent.
 Because of lack of communication with Bodø ATCC, this was not obtained.
 At 07:56, information from Longyear AFIS was given that it had no conflicting traffic, allowing a descent to 1800 m.
 The crew tried to request use of Runway 10, but this was, due to language problems, not understood as such by AFIS.
 Instead, Longyear communicated the actual weather and informed that Runway 28 was in use.
 An additional request for use of Runway 10 was again not understood, because of the misunderstanding of the term "runway in use".
 Because of this, the crew decided to instead use Runway 28.

 The crew used Jeppesen charts dated 21 January 1994.
-According to procedures, both horizontal situation indicators (HSIs) were set to 283°, but the magnetic localizer course of 300° was not set.
-A global positioning system (GPS) was used as a back-up.
-No requests were made for VHF direction finding.
+It was LOC/DME approach with offset localizer.
+According to airline procedures, both horizontal situation indicators (HSIs) were set to magnetic runway heading 283°, but the magnetic localizer course of 300° was not used.
+A global positioning system (GPS) was used as a back-up and also set to magnetic runway heading 283°.
+Aircrew was probably not aware of VHF direction finding available at the airport and have not used it to confirm aircraft position.
 From 3000 m until impact, the flight was carried out in instrument meteorological conditions and the flight controlled by automatic stabilization mode, with lateral navigation controlled by the navigator.